leecheeyong/slack-img-bot/README.md

 # slack-img-bot

-A Slack bot that lives in your DMs and does two creative things:
+This is a simple Slack bot that lives in your DMs and does two creative things:

 1. **Moodboard Generator** – Send a message like `mood cozy cabin` and get a beautiful moodboard of images from Wikimedia Commons with a stylized title.
 2. **Text-to-Image Generator** – Send `generate a cat made of jelly` and get an AI-generated image using Hugging Face or DeepAI (via Puppeteer browser automation).